 The awakening of sensitivity causes a revolution in our consciousness creating new perceptions.
 It is not just connecting with sensations but also reflecting on our technique, reaching smooth but firm skiing.

-Feet sensitivity
+Feet Sensitivity

 Our feet are recognized as a fundamental source of afferent sensory information as well as regulating skiing-related movements, including overall balance control.
 Being as a contact surface between us and the sliding ground, our feet deserve special attention since they provide mechanical information pickup about vibrations and tactile sensory inputs.